Tin-Can Comms Are Hurting Workplace Communications

 “We had daily start of shift meetings where information was shared with plant employees, but depending on who was delivering that message, we couldn’t guarantee they were communicating the appropriate information in the way it needed to be received.”

-— Melany Stonewall, Strategic Communications Manager at Kreg Tool
+— Melany Stonewall, Strategic Comms Manager at Kreg Tool

 Auditing Existing Workplace Communications

 As for those old tin cans?
-Walk them to the recycle bin and start looking deeper at your channels and the effectiveness of your workplace communications strategy.
+Walk them to the recycle bin and look closer at your channels and the effectiveness of your workplace communications strategy.